 Donated professional services that require specialized skills and are provided by individuals possessing those skills and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.
-Contributed goods are recorded at fair value at the date of donation.

 A substantial number of unpaid volunteers have donated their time to operate the Center's Family Law Hotline and Employment Law Hotline.
-For the years ending June 30, 2022 and 2021, donated professional services totaling \$50,250 and \$52,500, respectively, have been recognized in the statements of activities and functional expenses.
+For the years ending June 30, 2023 and 2022, donated professional services totaling \$49,250 and \$50,250, respectively, have been recognized in the statements of activities and functional expenses.

 In addition, the Center receives donated office space for legal projects, as well as donated food and publicity for fundraising.
-The Center has reported the value of those donations as revenue and expense of \$33,198 and \$17,528 in the statements of activities and functional expenses for the years ended June 30, 2022 and 2021, respectively.
+The Center has reported the value of those donations as revenue and expense of \$25,308 and \$33,198 in the statements of activities and functional expenses for the years ended June 30, 2023 and 2022, respectively.